Rudxain/xorsum/README.md

 ```sh
 cargo install --git https://github.com/Rudxain/xorsum.git
 ```
 This is the most recent version.
 Compilation isn't guaranteed.
-And `--help` may be inconsistent with actual program behavior.
+Semver may be broken.
+And `--help` may not reflect actual program behavior.

 To get an already-compiled non-dev executable, go to [GH releases](https://github.com/Rudxain/xorsum/releases).